-The approval period will expire exactly 365 days from the date of the most recent convened IRB meeting at which the project was reviewed (not 365 days from the approval release date), unless a shorter period is specified by the IRB during its review of the application.
+The approval period will expire exactly one (1) year from the date of the most recent convened IRB meeting at which the project was reviewed (not 1 year from the approval release date), unless a shorter period is specified by the IRB during its review of the application.
 If the project was reviewed at several meetings, the date of the last convened meeting at which the project was reviewed will be used.
+This is the Continuing Review Deadline.
 Beyond this date, study approval expires and a study cannot continue.

-When a project undergoes annual continuing review and is approved for continuation, the approval is for 365 days after the date of the most recent review of the study at a convened IRB meeting (not 365 days from the continuing review approval release date).
-However, OHRP permits the IRB to re-approve the research up to 30 days prior to the continuing review expiration and still maintain the same date for the Continuing Review approval.
+When a project undergoes annual continuing review and is approved for continuation, the new Continuing Review Deadline is set to not greater than one year after the date of the most recent review of the study at a convened IRB meeting.
+However, OHRP permits the IRB to re-approve the research up to 30 days prior to the continuing Review Deadline and still maintain the same date for the Continuing Review Deadline.